ewaszy/Austin_Housing_Market/README.md

 ## Graphs

-These graphs were created with tableau and with the raw dataframe and will be updated with the final clean data.
+These graphs were created with tableau with the raw dataframe and will be updated with the final clean data.
 These graphs help us to determine some of the cleaning that needs to be done.

 #### Price vs. Square Feet
 ![latest price vs square feet](https://user-images.githubusercontent.com/85451089/141713227-2d02c88f-6f7e-4203-9e5f-d4bcfe14c14b.png)